19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Inflict Wounds.md

 | Range    | Touch                                               |
 | Domains  | [Death](../../../Spell%20Domains/Death.md)          |

-You reverse a basic healing ritual on a creature.
-The creature takes 1d4 *direct* [Necrotic](../../../../Damage%20Types/Necrotic.md) damage.
+You reverse a healing ritual on a creature dealing 1d4 *direct* [Necrotic](../../../../Damage%20Types/Necrotic.md) damage.

 *Direct damage is dealt to a PCs HP directly.
 An NPC takes 3 times as much damage.*